sky172839465/test-app/README.md

 [![devDependency Status][david-dm-dev-image]][david-dm-dev-url]
 <!--[![HitCount][hit-count-image]][hit-count-url]-->

-This repo have been wrote some test for FrontEnd easlier to learn how to test and test with CI/CD.
+This repo have been wrote some test for front end develop easlier to learn how to test and test with CI/CD.

 - Unit test
 - Functional test